NYC gas tops $3 a gallon as prices rise nationwide

-LONG ISLAND, N.Y. — Gas prices topped $3 a gallon on parts of Long Island Monday, matching NYC's overall average, as prices continue to rise nationwide.
+LONG ISLAND, N.Y. — Gas prices topped $3 a gallon on parts of Long Island Monday, matching New York City's overall average, as prices continue to rise nationwide.

-The average price of regular-grade gasoline in the U.S. rose 7 cents a gallon over the past two weeks to $2.90, the 10th week straight of increases.
+The average price of regular-grade gasoline in the U.S. rose 7 cents a gallon to $2.90 over the past two weeks, marking 10 straight weeks of increases.

 Industry analyst Trilby Lundberg of the Lundberg Survey said Sunday that the jump marks the highest average price since November 2014.